SevenSev/vue-system/README.md

 # vue-system
 There is a system that is based on Vue.js and element-UI.

-It shows you common features and components on website.
+It showed you common features and components on website.

 technology stack:
 Vue+ES6/5+Mock+webpack+gulp